What Is IPM?

 IPM's team approach is one way that it differs from conventional pest control.
 Each member of the IPM team plays a role in pest control—working together to make buildings great for people and bad for pests.
 The U.S. Department of Housing and Urban Development (HUD) suggests housing agencies manage pests using IPM according to PIH Notice 2011-22.

-IPM: A Guide for Affordable Housing describes the process and provides the information you need to make informed decisions about pest management.
+IPM: A Guide for Affordable Housing describes the full process and provides the information you need to make informed decisions about pest management.

 The IPM process

 - Inspect places where pests hide.
 Look at monitoring devices to determine the extent of the problem and circumstances that might influence control efforts;

 - Identify the pest so that control can be targeted;